 A solid state drive’s performance is faster as compared to conventional HDDs as they can access data much faster.
 Also, the lack of moving parts make SSDs a more durable option than a standard hard disk drive.

-Advantages and Disadvantages of SSD Drives Versus Conventional Hard Drives
+Advantages and Disadvantages of Solid State Drives Versus Conventional Hard Drives

 Now you may be wondering if having your computer upgraded from a standard hard disk drive to a solid state drive is necessary.
 Is it an absolute must-have or a game-changer?
 What does it have that’s better than an HDD?
 Are there any disadvantages whatsoever?